uekichinos/go-script/dice/README.md

 Each face of a standard six-sided die is typically marked with a different number from 1 to 6.
 When rolled, the result is determined by the number that appears on the face that lands facing up.
 The outcome of rolling a die is random, assuming it is fair and unbiased.

 # Features

-- [x]  Allow to update the number.
+- [x]  Allow to change the number.
 Default 6.
-- [ ]  Allow number of roll per run.
+- [ ]  Allow to generate number of roll per run.
 Default 1.

 # License